• Skip to primary navigation

 Overhead shot of a pan of sweet and sour chicken pieces garnished with spring onions in a thick sticky sauce.

-I like to garnish the finished dish with a few chopped spring onions for exra flavour.
+I like to garnish the finished dish with a few chopped spring onions for extra flavour.

 This recipe for sweet and sour chicken has certainly stood the test of time.
 I've been making it for years and it's always a hit with family and friends.

 Years ago, when my family was still at home the house was always full of numerous offspring and their friends.
-We’d often make a Chinese-style buffet on a Saturday night.
-It was probably the easiest way to feed numerous people who were popping in and out.
+We'd often make a Chinese-style buffet on a Saturday night.
+It was probably the easiest way to feed a number of people who were popping in and out.

-I’d make a big bowl of egg fried rice and a dish of noodles, and then make various other dishes like honey garlic shrimp with steamed vegetables, garlic beef in oyster sauce, or sesame coated chicken strips with my homemade sweet chili sauce for dipping.
+I'd make a big bowl of egg fried rice, a dish of noodles or a big bowl of salt and pepper chips, and then make various other dishes such as garlic beef in oyster sauce, Chinese-style spare ribs or sesame-coated chicken strips with my homemade sweet chilli sauce for dipping.

 Close up of sweet and sour chicken.